 Decred has a Treasury fund to pay contributors who work effectively to advance the project.
 To become a paid contractor one must demonstrate that one’s work is of value to the project.
-The recruitment page by Project Organizer Jake Yocom-Piatt is the definitive guide to becoming a contractor.
+The recruitment blog post by Project Organizer Jake Yocom-Piatt is the definitive guide to becoming a contractor.

 The people who are best placed to judge whether a new contributor would make a good addition to a team are the people who are already working in that team.
 New contributors who produce good work will be invited to become a paid contractor.